 JHIPH is lead by a core team with input from a faculty steering committee (to be assembled), and an advisory council including deans and the provost’s office.
 View the current Team

-All JHU faculty are encouraged to become Affiliated Faculty by contacting the Institute.
+All JHU faculty and program staff are encouraged to become affiliated with the Institute contacting the Institute.

 See the chart below for more detail.